0800 043 0020

 Cost Effective: If you travel frequently, multiple travel insurance policies can add extra cost to each trip; an annual approach is often cheaper.

-Peace of Mind: Annual policies give you peace of mind that you are covered Medically whilst you are riding and you have your travel insurance benefits in place, such as cancellation, Baggage, and more.
+Peace of Mind: Annual policies give you peace of mind that you are covered medically while you are riding and that you have your travel insurance benefits in place, such as cancellation, Baggage, and more.

 What makes it Cycle Touring?

-Self-Sufficiency: Cycle tourists are responsible for their routes, repairs, and planning methods; most good tours can take time and preparation to plan and are very rewarding once complete.
-We cover many people touring in France, Spain, Holland, and more.
+Self-Sufficiency: Cycle tourists are responsible for their routes, repairs, and planning methods.
+Most good tours require time and preparation to plan but are very rewarding once completed.
+We have covered many people touring in France, Spain, Holland, and more.

-Long Distances: Most cycle tours are long-distance, from 45 to 65 miles a day, riding multiple days, weeks, months, or years; this is the main difference between leisure and cycle touring.
+Long Distances: Most cycle tours are long-distance, with riders riding 45 to 65 miles a day for multiple days, weeks, months, or years; this is the main difference between leisure and cycle touring.

 Exploration: You will ride long distances, and it can be very challenging; this is the best way to explore new places and cultures, taking in the surroundings and the scenery,

-Challenge: Cycle Touring takes physical and mental strength; you must be able to ride long distances in all weather conditions and be prepared for the unexpected.
+Challenge: Cycle Touring requires physical and mental strength.
+You must be able to ride long distances in all weather conditions and be prepared for the unexpected.
 It would be best to learn that when you're tired, it's time to stop; most cycle-touring injuries and accidents happen at the end of the day when you have nothing left in the tank.

 Community: Oh, what a community you cycle tourists are!
 You will often speak to other riders, sharing tips and advice and creating companionship.
 Many apps bring you together now for rides, such as Strava, Map My Ride, and more.